podusowski/packed_vector/virtual-call-hinting/README.md

  - static prediction will usually be sufficient so we don't depend on branch history
  - compiler can do inlining (which will then enable other imptimizations)

-The caveat is that the code will probably be bigger which will cause higher load of the `icache` so as always, **you should measure** your particular system before deploying this solution.
+The caveat is that the code will probably be bigger which will cause higher load of the _instruction cache_ so as always, **you should measure** your particular system before deploying this solution.